jacques-dup/karchives/docs/religion/deities/heron.md

 # Heron
 ## Goddess of Valor, Poetic Justice and Retribution {: .subtitle }

+!!! info "Details"
-* **Type:** Major Deity (Lesser Deity)
+    **Type:** Major Deity

-* **Alignment:** Lawful Good
+    **Alignment:** Lawful Good

-* **Domains:** Order, Solidarity, Zeal
+    **Domains:** Order, Solidarity, Zeal

-* **Symbol:** A kite shield sigil with the emblazoned image of an upturned sword.
+    **Symbol:** A kite shield sigil with the emblazoned image of an upturned sword.

-* **Followers:** Paladins, Warriors, Knights, and all those who believe that good comes to those who deserve it.
+    **Followers:** Paladins, Warriors, Knights, and all those who believe that good comes to those who deserve it.

-* **Manifestation:** Heron manifests as a great, white unicorn with a sparkling, mithril horn.
+Heron manifests as a great, white unicorn with a sparkling, mithril horn.
 Rarely, The Mare will also be a rider in glittering plate, holding an unsheathed sword aloft.
 From her mantel flows a white banner with a circle of runes, giving strength to her allies.

 ## Associated Religious Organizations:
 * [The Unyielding](/religion/organizations/unyielding) (The Church of Heron the Smiting.)